Ultra-modern vineyard kitchen in Napa Valley with minimalist white oak cabinetry and floor-to-ceiling glass

 Tech & Design Integration

-Collaborated with the client's smart home consultant, architect, and glass wall manufacturer to ensure every system worked in harmony.
-Created detailed integration maps for 14 separate technology systems.
+Coordinate the smart home consultant, architect, and glass wall manufacturer so every system works in harmony.
+Create detailed integration maps for the separate technology systems.

 • Smart home integration plan